BramWarrick/Blog_Multi_User/README.md

 ## Web directories

 ## Legend
-li....logged in users\n
+li....logged in users
-lo....logged out users\n
+lo....logged out users
-any...any users\n
+any...any users

 ## Files
 ### In blog.py file